NSAWTraining/GithubProjectManagement/README.md

       - Organize tasks to get the ready for deligation.
     - :construction_worker: **In progress**: Assign tasks and get to work!
 Let your team mates know you're on it.
     - :heavy_check_mark: **Done**: You did it!
 Let your team mates know you got the job done.
- - (5 min each:) Report out!
+ - (5 min) Report out!
 What were your animal components and how efficient was the team at getting the task done?

 ### *2:20-2:40* Lecture and Demo: Introduce GitHub